goldcollar95/TIL/cracking the coding interview/Runnable Interface.md

-In a MS, Google or Amazon interview, it`s not terribly common to be asked to implement an algo-rithm with threads (unless you`re working in a team for which this is a particularly important skill). it is however, relatively common for interviewers at any company to assess your general understanding of threads, particularly your understanding of deadlocks.
+In a MS, Google or Amazon interview, it's not terribly common to be asked to implement an algo-rithm with threads (unless you`re working in a team for which this is a particularly important skill). it is however, relatively common for interviewers at any company to assess your general understanding of threads, particularly your understanding of deadlocks.

-***Threads in Java
+## Threads in Java

 Every thread in Java is created and controlled by a unique object of the java.lang.Thread class.When a standalone application is run, a user thread is automatically created to execute the main () method.
 This thread is called the main thread.